arpita-abrol/cse305/README.md

 For SalesReport, the form values for months were modified to add a leading 0

+We also added a new functionality, ```Send Order``` on the Customer Representative page.
+There, employees can add new orders for customers (required: account id and movie id)

 # GUI Changes

 We made changes to the provioded GUI by adding in new css files.
 We also made minor edits for details such as spelling errors or missing ```<title>``` tags, though not all errors were caught